nolar/looptime/docs/nuances.rst

             await asyncio.sleep(1)

 Normally, it should not fail.
-However, with fake time (without workarounds), the following scenario is possible:
+However, with fake time (without workarounds), the following step-by-step scenario is possible:

 * ``async_timeout`` library sets its delayed timer at 9 seconds from now.
 * The event loop notices that there is only one timer at T0+9s.